Post War Lives

-At the end of the Civil War John Bell Hood moved to Louisiana and worked in the insurance business and as a cotton broker.
+At the end of the war, Hood moved to Louisiana and worked in the insurance business and as a cotton broker.
 The wounds he suffered at Gettysburg and Chickamauga would cause him chronic pain for the remainder of his life.
 In 1868 he married Anna Marie Hennen and together they had 11 children (including three pairs of twins).
-The yellow fever epidemic which swept New Orleans in 1878-79, ruined Hood's insurance business, killed him, his wife and his oldest child, leaving his 10 remaining children orphaned.
-They were adopted by families as far away as New York.
+Hood, Anna and their eldest child perished in the yellow fever epidemic that swept New Orleans in 1879.
+Hood's remaining children were adopted by families across the country.
 Hood is buried in Metairie Cemetery in New Orleans.

-Following the Civil War, James Longstreet settled in New Orleans and became president of the Great Southern and Western Fire, Marine and Accident Insurance Company and entered a cotton brokerage partnership.
-President Andrew Johnson refused Longstreet a pardon saying "There are three persons of the South who can never receive amnesty: Mr. Davis, General Lee, and yourself.
-You have given the Union cause too much trouble."
-His rights of citizenship were restored in 1868 under President Grant.
+Following the war, Longstreet settled in New Orleans, became president of the Great Southern and Western Fire, Marine and Accident Insurance Company and entered a cotton brokerage partnership.
+His rights of citizenship were restored in 1868 under President Ulysses S. Grant.
 Longstreet was the only senior Confederate officer to join the Republican Party during the Reconstruction period and endorsed Grant for president.

 At the outbreak of the Civil War, Forrest volunteered as a private before deciding to raise and equip an entire unit at his own expense.
 He was a millionaire by the time the war began making his fortune in cotton and slaves.
 He was commissioned lieutenant colonel, and issued this call to arms in June, 1861: